Ed-Fi-Alliance-OSS/Project-Tanager/docs/OPERATIONS.md

 The applications will be built in a (Docker) container-first fashion.
-A Kubernetes topology, and potentially Docker Compose topology, will be provided for based testing and demonstration purposes.
-They might be useful as a basis for production deployments into Kubernetes.
+A Kubernetes topology, and potentially Docker Compose topology, will be provided for basic testing and demonstration purposes.
+These artifacts might be useful for production deployments into Kubernetes.
 Anyone using as such should review carefully, particularly with respect to security concerns.